Stormtv/Barrows/README.md

 wBarrows
 =======

-Barrows script for oldschool runescape using the TRiBot client.
-Developed by Tyler Storm.
+Barrows script for oldschool runescape using the TRiBot client